sunil4587/As-select3/README.md

-# MultiSelect Library v2.0.0
+# MultiSelect v2.1.0

-A powerful, flexible multi-select component for Bootstrap 5 with jQuery 3.3+ integration.
+A lightweight, optimized multi-select component for Bootstrap 5 with jQuery 3.3+ integration.

 ## ✨ Features